ONEIL CRUZ, SHORTSTOP

 The Pirates sent Cruz to Bradenton, but he didn’t play much there.
 He missed some time early in the season with a minor injury, then he missed two months, starting in late April, after fracturing his foot.
 A month after he returned, the Pirates promoted him to Altoona.
 Cruz hit very well in his limited time in Bradenton, albeit with a lot of strikeouts.
 Despite the limited time there, he wasn’t overwhelmed at Altoona, but he did seem much more tentative, taking more defensive swings than before.
 That probably accounts for the lack of HRs, although he also walked a lot more after the promotion.
 Overall, Cruz had a fairly large platoon split, posting an .864 OPS against RHPs and .729 against LHPs.
 He continued to play short exclusively and showed much-improved range.
 He also cut down on the errors, with his fielding percentage improving from .918 the previous season to .951.
 It might have improved more, but Cruz had a rash of errors soon after he got to AA, with errors in six straight games.
 He committed only two in his last 20 games.

 Cruz remains one of the highest-upside and highest-risk prospects in baseball.
 The Pirates show no inclination to move him off short and he did improve substantially there in 2019.
-The Pirates added him to the 40-man roster after the season.
+They added him to the 40-man roster after that season.

 |Signing Bonus: $950,000